hbenali/exoplatform.github.io/docs/developer-guide/intermediate-integration/frontend-application.md

 grand_parent: Developer Guide

 ---
-Create a new Rest Service
+Create a new Front End Application